matrix-org/synapse/UPGRADE.rst

 already have a valid certificate for your homeserver's domain, that can be placed in Synapse's config directory without the need for ACME.

+For more information on configuring TLS certificates see the `FAQ <https://github.com/matrix-org/synapse/blob/master/docs/MSC1711_certificates_FAQ.md>`_

 Upgrading to v0.34.0
 ====================